TheJumpCloud/support/scripts/automation/Radius/readme.md

 The `openssl` command should be available in new PowerShell terminal windows.

 ## Setup

+Ensure that you are these commands in a PowerShell 7 envirionment.
+Within your PowerShell terminal window run `$PSVersionTable`, PSVersion should be version 7.x.x.
+If 5.1.x is running you need to install [PowerShell 7 from Microsoft](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.3)

+After installing PowerShell 7.x.x, install the [JumpCloud PowerShell Module](https://www.powershellgallery.com/packages/JumpCloud) in the PowerShell terminal window.
+This can be done by running `Install-Module -Name JumpCloud`

+At the time of this writing JumpCloud Module 2.1.3 was the latest version.
+Please ensure you are at least running this version of the PowerShell Module.

 To generate a set of Radius certificates.
 The two scripts `Generate-RootCert.ps1` and `Generate-UserCerts.ps1` must be used.
 A configuration file `Config.ps1` must also be edited prior to running the cert generation scripts.